 What About Dogs & Kids on the Mist Mountain Trail?

 The trail is appropriate for most hikers who feel comfortable walking uphill.
 It is appropriate for anyone with moderate fitness.
 I’d say kids from ages 10 years old and up.
 Dogs should be able to handle the trail just fine.
-Just keep in mind the hike has a lot of elevation, so small dogs will struggle with the range while large dogs handle the trail with ease.
+Just keep in mind the hike has a lot of elevation if you go to the summit, so small dogs will struggle with the range while large dogs handle the trail with ease.

 Other Kananaskis Country Hikes

 Advice on Hikes in the Canadian Rockies

 - If this is your first time hiking in the Rockies take a conservative approach – read our post for beginner hikers in Banff too.
 Pick an adequate hike for your fitness, plan for plenty of time, pack water and food, and don’t be afraid to turn around.

 - For long Kananaskis hikes, set a turnaround time at the departure.
 Any time we set out for an objective I determine a time at which we need to turn around in order to arrive at the parking lot or campsite by dark.
 I would recommend not hiking in the dark as it’s easy to get lost and it’s not fun in bear country.